HurraTech/hurracloud/README.md

         exit

-4. This will split the terminal windows for you and start all applications (you need to tmux for this, availabla view standard package managers)
+4. This will split the terminal windows for you and start all applications (you need to tmux for this, availabla via standard package managers)

         ./start-all.sh